apparition47/MailTrackerBlockerApp/README.md

 ## FAQ

-### Sometimes extension not running/puzzle icon missing even when enabled
+### Sometimes extension not running/puzzle or ⓧ icon missing even when enabled

 See [`FB13801609`](https://github.com/apparition47/MailTrackerBlockerApp/issues/9) for workarounds.